These low carb and Keto pickled eggs are fun to eat and have less than 1g net carb each.

 I've had a certain phrase on my mind this morning as I was photographing these pickled eggs.

-The phrase was "Go suck an egg!".
+The phrase was “Go suck an egg!”.
 Where does it come from?
 And how does one do it?
 Sonny Crocket seemed to know. (video below) Here’s what the Urban Dictionary says about the matter:

 "Go suck and egg" is a nice way to tell someone to go soak your head, go shed some skin, get lost, get bent.